Belgium

 Residence

-Capital gains realised on the sale of the primary residence are not taxed provided that you have actually occupied the residence continuously for at least 12 months.
-At least 6 months of this must fall within the 12-month period before the sale of the residence.
+Capital gains realised on the sale of the primary residence are not taxed provided that the taxpayer has actually occupied the residence continuously for at least 12 months.
+At least six months of this must fall within the 12-month period before the sale of the residence.

 Land